ShimmyMySherbet/UnturnedBanFormatter/README.md

 # UnturnedBanFormatter
 A simple Ban command formatter for Unturned I threw together in about an hour.
+### Note: this is a really low-effort project; I'm just putting it here to share it.

 This was originally developed to use on Dark Twilight Gaming, but it will work for any server.